CS

 Feature Showdown

-The Renault Scenic E-Tech features a 12-inch touchscreen paired with a 12.3-inch digital dash, while the Nissan ARIYA gets a 12.3-inch display.
+The Renault Scenic E-Tech features a 12-inch touchscreen paired with a 12.3-inch digital dash, while the Nissan ARIYA gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Renault Scenic E-Tech stands out with BOSE audio and ambient lighting that you will not find on the Nissan ARIYA.
 The Nissan ARIYA counters with head-up display, heated front seats and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.